YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 Definitions of other algorithms need to ensure that similar chosen-input attacks do not enable extracting secrets or forging protocol-level messages.

+COMMENT(sschmieg): Forgeries are *probably* okay: There is a relatively trivial forgery attack against prehashed RSA and we all seem to be fine with it.
+                   In particular, if the digester wants to forge a signature for m, they compute h(m) (including padding), find to integers a, b such that a * b = h(m) mod n, and have the signer sign both a and b, i.e. compute a^d and b^d.
+Since exponentiation is multiplicative, the digester can now compute h(m)^d, a valid signature of m, without ever having asked the signer to sign h(m).
+                   The reason we are usually okay with that issue is that the digester already can ask the signer for any signature they want.
+                   Key compromise attacks on the other hand have to be avoided.
+A naively prehashed version of Falcon would allow such a key compromise: A Falcon signature is a value s such that both s and s * h - hash(r || m) are short.
+                   (h is the public key and r a randomizer).
+If the digester gets to query the signer for signatures of arbitrary stand-ins for hash(r || m), they can extract the private key by for example asking for repeated signatures of 0.
+                   The basic construction of Falcon and RSA is the same (they are both hash-then-sign algorithms), but where leaving the hash to an external party only gives forgery attacks in RSA, it can give key compromise attacks.
+                   Essentially, a split algorithm needs to be reviewed and potentially have its security proofs adjusted.

 # IANA Considerations {#IANA}